kshypjn/Statsman/README.md

 - Matplotlib
 - MySQL
 ---
-This was my class 12 CBSE Board Problem
+This was my class 12 CBSE Board Project